Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Methods

 The models in Eq.~\ref{eq:EHM_ham} conserve $S$ and $S^Z \leq N_e/2$.
-DMRG calculations are performed in sectors with fixed $S^Z$ using an algorithm for periodic boundary conditions similar to Ref.~\onlinecite{mkumar2009}.
-The superblock consists of two new sites; a left new and right new site in addition to the left block and right blocks.
+DMRG calculations are performed in sectors with fixed $S^Z$ using an algorithm for periodic boundary conditions similar to Ref.~\citenum{mkumar2009}.
+The superblock consists of two new sites, a left new and right new site in addition to the left and right blocks.
 For improved implementation of periodic boundary conditions, we modified the addition of new sites in the infinite DMRG algorithm.
 New sites are now added alternately at each end of the left and right block as shown in the Fig.~\ref{fig3}.
 The left and right block are increased by one site at each step of infinite DMRG until the desired system size $N$ is reached.
-We use $m = 300-500$ eigenvectors of the density matrix of the system block that corresponds to the highest eigenvalues and follow infinite DMRG with $5-10$ sweeps of finite DMRG.
+We chose $m = 500$ eigenvectors of the density matrix of the system block that corresponds to the highest eigenvalues after testing $m = 300$ and $400$.
+The dimension of the superblock, the Hamiltonian matrix, is $m^2 4^2$, and the computational cost to diagonalize the Hamiltonian goes as O($m^3$).
+To optimize the efficiency our calculation we use $m \sim 500$ and $5 - 10$ sweeps of finite DMRG for all calculations.

-Two calculations are performed in each $S^Z$ sector, as discussed and tested in Ref.~\cite{sudip19} for spin chains.
-The first gives the lowest $5-10$ eigenstates very accurately.
-The second is performed for $200-300$ eigenstates where the density matrix of the system block is formed using many states of the superblock.
-As a result, the energy spectrum is red shifted by an almost constant amount and the eigenvalue accuracy is reduced.
-We shift back the whole spectrum by a constant using the first calculation and take the first few states from the first calculation.
+We seek the low energy excitations $E_p(N)$ at system size $N$ instead of the ground state.
+To improve the accuracy of the low lying spectrum, we construct the system block density matrices $\rho_l(N)$ with $l$ targeted energy levels of the superblock at system size $N$ and define an effective density $\rho^\prime(\beta^\prime,l)$

+The $l = 1$ case is $\rho^\prime(\beta,1) = \rho_1$ when the ground state is sought.
+Contributions for $l > 1$ are governed by $\beta^\prime$, an effective inverse $T$.
+We set $\beta^\prime = 10$ (in units of $1/t$) since $T \sim 0.1$ is the range of interest.
+Variations of $\beta^\prime$ by $10\%$ to $20\%$ hardly change the accuracy of the spectrum.
+The effective density matrix becomes important when the lowest excitations are closely spaced and projections of all the degenerate states of the superblock have equal contribution in constructing the density matrix of the system block.

+The system block Hamiltonian and all operators are renormalized by $\rho^\prime(\beta,l,N)$ to obtain the energy spectrum of the model Hamiltonian at system size $N$.
+We perform two calculations.
+We first take $l = 5$ or $10$ in order to obtain the lowest excitations very accurately.
+The second calculation has $l > 100$ (most have $l = 200$).
+The entire spectrum is red shifted by approximately a constant amount because the density matrix now has projections from many excited states.
+Accordingly, we shift back the spectrum by a constant and use the first calculation for the lowest excitations.

+The absolute ground state of the models studied is in the $S^Z = 0$ sector, which contains a Zeeman component of all states with $S > 0$.
+The sectors $S^Z > 0$ are doubly degenerate and $l = 200$ contains states at higher energy than $l = 200$, $S^Z = 0$ or $S^Z = 1$.
+As shown in Section~\ref{sec2c}, fewer states suffice for converged thermodynamics at low $T$.